 Recognizing the value of providing full-service advice to clients, from day one we sought to develop a range of complementary practices, like litigation, tax and antitrust.
 Client needs led us to open offices in other cities beginning in 1973, and the volume of work we were handling fueled exponential growth in the number of attorneys at the firm in the 1980s.
 That growth included a significant expansion of the practices we offered to clients, including restructuring, finance, real estate, mass torts and securities litigation, as well as the opening of offices in Europe and Asia.

-In the nearly three decades since, we’ve built on that platform to provide advice to clients around the world on their most important matters.
-Our core values reflect the ideals of our history, and we remain committed to providing excellent lawyering and unrivaled client service in all our work.
+In the decades since, we’ve built on that platform to provide advice to clients around the world on their most important matters.
+Our core values reflect the ideals of our history, and we remain committed to providing excellent lawyering and unrivaled client service in all our work, as captured in a letter from our longest-tenured partner, Peter Atkins.